 Birth In The Time Of Covid

 Perinatal mental health issues cause tremendous suffering for women, strain intimate relationships and increase risk for emotional and behavioural problems in their children.
 For this reason, the widespread psychological distress caused by the COVID-19 pandemic is particularly worrying for those with an interest in the wellbeing of pregnant women, new mothers and infants.
 However, evidence is lacking concerning best practice for supporting pregnant women through a global health pandemic to reduce risk of poor outcomes.
 Our team have conducted research examining the impact of stress in pregnancy during disasters (floods, hurricanes and wild fires) for over 20-years.
 We have identified how the objective, subjective and cognitive aspects of stress impact children’s cognitive, behavioural, physical, and motor functioning across development in both positive and negative ways.
 We have started to understand what interventions may reduce stress, and the subsequent impact of that stress, including social and emotional support and certain models of maternity care.

 Our study will use interviews and surveys to increase understanding of the perspectives of women who are pregnant during the COVID-19 pandemic, with a particular focus on their experience of maternity care, how their mental health was supported during the pandemic, and how the system may be enhanced to best meet their mental health needs.
 We will also investigate the experiences of family members and maternity care workers.
-Our study will have four phases:
+Our study will have two phases:

 In-depth qualitative interviews with pregnant women and maternity care workers (midwives, student midwives, general practitioners and obstetricians).